Horseback Riding at Bar W Guest Ranch

 4. Our trail riding is done in hilly, and sometimes challenging and steep terrain.
 Some rides will be on narrow, wooded paths requiring single-file riding, other rides will travel down old logging roads with space to safely ride side-by-side when the wranglers allow.

 5. We treat our horses like employees and part of our team.
 Horses are not machines.
 They are very sensitive animals with different temperaments and personalities.
 Just like people.
-The most satisfying accomplishment to us is to find that special horse that matches the rider’s personality and riding level.
+The most satisfying accomplishment to us is to find horses that match the rider’s personality and riding level.